GSA/digitalgov.gov/content/post/2015-04-22-the-api-briefing-making-a-difference-one-microtask-at-a-time.md

 date: 2015-04-22 10:00:44 -0400
 title: 'The API Briefing\: Making a Difference One Microtask at a Time'
 summary: 'I recently found an app that provides a great service through crowdsourcing.
 Be My Eyes connects visually-impaired people with volunteers.
-Using the smartphone’scamera, the volunteers can perform tasks such as reading an expiration date or helping someone&nbsp;navigate unfamiliar surroundings.
+Using the smartphone’s camera, the volunteers can perform tasks such as reading an expiration date or helping someone&nbsp;navigate unfamiliar surroundings.
 This is not a federal app, but I wanted to highlight it to demonstrate how'
 authors: [bbrantley]
 categories:
   - API